 Photography by Nix Weddings

-What to Wear for Your Engagement Photos
+What to Wear for Engagement Photos

 A woman in a floral dress and a man in a pink shirt and gray pants are holding hands and joyfully jumping in the air outdoors, celebrating their engagement with grass below and a blue sky in the background.